exercism/problem-specifications/exercises/camicia/instructions.md

 ## Your Task

-- Parse the two players' decks from the input.
-- Simulate the game following the rules above.
+- Using the input, simulate the game following the rules above.
 - Determine the following information regarding the game:
   - `status`: `"finished"` or `"loop"`
   - `cards`: total number of cards played throughout the game